Bielik20/ng-lazy-forms/README.md

 This template contains few important things:

-- `metadata.label` is used to place label of control.
+- `metadata.label` is used to place a label of a control.
 - `control` is passed to `formControl` of an input.
-- `metadata.type` is used to define type of the control.
+- `metadata.type` is used to define a type of a control.

 This way we have created reusable, configurable component capable of displaying input for `text`, `number` and `Date` using delivered metadata.
 All that remains is to add newly created Control to `LazyControlsModule`: